 The Varidesk Pro has done exactly what I thought it was going to do.
 I spend quite a bit more time standing up now when I’m working and notice a difference in how I feel at the end of the day.
 More energy, bloods pumping through the body, stuff is stretching.
 All good things.

-Saying all that I unfortunately am in the process of trying to sell the Varidesk due to my home office being eliminated due to babies.
-My working environment is also changing which means I’ll be spending a lot less time working from home.
+Saying all that I had to sell the Varidesk with my home office being eliminated due to babies.
 The amount of real work I will be doing at home will be done from our kitchen table and the Varidesk would look stupid sitting on it.
 I love my iMac but I foresee me switching to a MacBook so when I need to stand up I can slide over to the kitchen counter.

 If you go the standing desk route you must buy an anti-fatigue mat to stand on or your knees will hurt something fierce.

 I don’t think I’d spend $400 on the Varidesk again if I was in the market to do so.
-My home office needs are simple and something like The Ready Desk for $169 would be better.
 I feel the Varidesk Pro is geared more towards the corporate office instead of the home office.
 Just looking at it says “I’m designed to take a beating everyday and my black finish will blend in with any cubicle.”

 I just checked the Varidesk Companies website for the first time since I bought mine and noticed they have come out with a few more models.
-I like how some of them have a “keyboard lift” level which puts the keyboard at a lower level for a more ergonomic approach.
-It does appear they are continuing on with going after corporate offices instead of the home office.
+Nothing that screams home office yet so maybe soon.